apezoo/rust-otp/README.md

 ./build.sh
 ```

 This will create `otp-cli` and `otp-web` binaries for both platforms in the `precompiled_binaries` directory.
-The `otp-web` binary for Windows will have the static assets embedded in it, so it can be run without the `static` directory.
+The `otp-web` binaries have the static assets embedded, so they can be run without the `static` directory.